The History of BASC

-The Wildfowlers’ Association of Great Britain and Ireland, known as WAGBI, was founded by Stanley Duncan, a Geordie whose work later took him to Hull.
-He was an engineer.
-He was also a highly experienced wildfowler and naturalist and his object in forming the Association was threefold.
-He sought to help the professional wildfowlers, then eking out a meagre living on our coasts; he was becoming alarmed at the increasing drainage and subsequent development of much excellent wildfowl habitat and he realised that as time went by it would be necessary to defend the sport of wildfowling against factors that were moving contrary to its interests, namely the growing enthusiasm of extremists bent on total protection of wild birds.
+The Wildfowlers’ Association of Great Britain and Ireland, known as WAGBI, was founded by Stanley Duncan in 1908.
+An engineer, he was also a highly experienced wildfowler and naturalist and his object in forming the association was three-fold.
+He sought to help the professional wildfowlers, who were then eking out a meagre living on our coasts.
+He was becoming alarmed at the increasing drainage and subsequent development of much excellent wildfowl habitat.
+And he realised that as time went by it would be necessary to defend the sport of wildfowling against factors that were moving contrary to its interests, namely the growing enthusiasm of extremists bent on total protection of wild birds.

-Today there are no longer any professional fowlers other than for a few guides.
-But there is a new breed of protectionist and, thus, the threats to wildfowling grow stronger – much more so than was the case in 1908 when, having canvassed and obtained the support of far-seeing and experienced sportsmen, our founder called an inaugural meeting in his wildfowling hut, which, until destroyed by floods, stood at Patrington Haven, not many miles from Hull.
-Rules were adopted, Stanley Duncan became the Association’s first Honorary Secretary which office he held for 40 unbroken years.
-The famous wildfowler and sporting author Sir Ralph Payne-Gallwey, Bt. was elected President.
-Both men realised that unless steps were taken to form an influential national organisation capable of safeguarding the sport wildfowling, wildfowl and their habitat and their future would be in serious jeopardy.
+Today, there are no longer any professional ‘fowlers other than a few guides.
+But there is a new breed of protectionist and the threats to wildfowling grow ever stronger – much more so than was the case in 1908 when, having canvassed and obtained the support of far-seeing and experienced sportsmen, Stanley Duncan called an inaugural meeting in his wildfowling hut, which, until destroyed by floods, stood at Patrington Haven near Hull.
+Rules were adopted and Stanley Duncan became the association’s first Honorary Secretary, an office he held for 40 unbroken years.
+The famous wildfowler and sporting author Sir Ralph Payne-Gallwey, Bt was elected President.
+Both men realised that unless steps were taken to form an influential, national organisation capable of safeguarding the sport; wildfowling, wildfowl, their habitat and their future would be in serious jeopardy.

 WAGBI, with the support of a small committee, built up a system whereby there would be, in every wildfowling district, officials capable of giving advice and able to represent and support wildfowling and associated interests whenever they became threatened or were likely to be so.